masiuciszek/dev-journal/README.md

 **Some Git commands I used daily was:**

-- commit
+- _commit_ for making commits and solid messages to my team mates so the know what I been working on.
-- push
+- _push_ to push my latest work, so other will have access to my code.
-- pull
+- _pull_ to receive the latest version from any branch ore the master.
-- checkout (branching)
+- _checkout (branching)_ to checkout on a working branch , feature , work in progress, tech improvement ore checking out back into master.
-- rebase
+- _rebase_
-- merge
+- _merge_ merge my work with master or merge with some other branch if I would new another version to sync with my code.
-- stash
+- _stash_
-- amend
+- _amend_

 ## Meetings I have been involved in <a name = "meetings" > </a>